mikethwolff/FastAPI/model_card.md

 You can gain information on the data from this Jupyter notebook: ["Census_Clean_Data.ipynb"](Census_Clean_Data.ipynb).

-In the process of data cleaning, spaces from column names were removed and also hyphen were replace with underscore.
+In the process of data cleaning, spaces from column names were removed and also hyphen were replaced with underscore.
 The dataset contains 32561 rows and 15 features (9 categorical and 6 numerical features).

 The dataset set is split into 80-20 for a train and test split.
 The target feature is "salary", in 2 categories, salaries over $50K/yr, and salaries below $50K/yr.